Anne is a teacher and freelancer with a passion for writing. She also has experience caring for gerbils.

 If you want to play with your gerbils and handle them, doing so after cleaning their cage and before putting them back in is a good time to do so.
 I try to do this once a week to gain their trust.
 When you first get your gerbils, you might not want to do this too much as they need time to get used to their home.
 The best way to start though is by sticking your hand in their cage and letting them sniff and nibble on your fingers.
 This will get them adjusted to your scent and who you are.

-If you can also put treats in the palm of your hand and let them come and eat treats out of your hand, they will see that you are not their to harm them and gain their trust.
+If you can also put treats in the palm of your hand and let them come and eat treats out of your hand, they will see that you are not there to harm them and gain their trust.
 Eventually, they will climb into the palm of your hand and it will make it a lot easier to move them from cage to play box.
 Once your gerbils are comfortable with you, you can handle them.
 I recommend laying down and letting them climb on top of you so you can watch them closely.
 Pet them to reassure them that they are safe with you and that you are not there to harm them.

 Be careful when bringing them out of the cage, though, because they are curious creatures and will run around if you are not careful to keep them close within your reach.
 If you are not comfortable doing this, consider making a "playpen" for your gerbils where they have a sort of fence barricade.
 You can put toilet paper tubes and other toys in the playpen and watch as they play.
 I suggest doing this for a few minutes every week to give them time to play outside of their cage.
-Your gerbils will be much happier if they are getting more exercise and playing!
+Your gerbils will be much happier if they are getting more exercise and play!

 Take Care of Your Little Ones

 Gerbils are cute pets and generally easy to take care of, but they also require a lot of responsibility.
-It is important for you to carefully consider this before getting your gerbils, and also making sure that you have all of the supplies you need to give your little ones a happy life before purchasing them.
+It is important for you to carefully consider this before getting your gerbils, and also make sure that you have all of the supplies you need to give your little ones a happy life before purchasing them.
 It might be a good idea to get the cage, bedding, and supplies before purchasing the animals and setting up the cage.
 Find a good space in your home for your gerbils and then bring them to their new home!

 Gerbils are great pets and are exciting to watch, so make sure you take care of them well!
 Taking care of these amazing animals is very rewarding and fun.
 So once you have everything set up, enjoy spending time with your gerbils and watching them play!
 As long as you put in the time to properly take care of these precious animals, you will enjoy having these critters in your home!